denten-books/plain-text/main.md

 [@goldberg_controller_1915]."

-Early paper-based storage media, from Morse-code based ticker tape, to the telegraph codes of Hughes and Baudot, and to punchcards that powered from weaving looms in the 18th century, and later helped tabulate the
+Early paper-based storage media, from Morse-code based ticker tape, to the telegraph codes of Hughes and Baudot, and to punchcards that powered weaving looms, player pianos, and census tabulators coupled a system of writing

 1. Storage medium.
 2. Magnetic.
 3. CRT